rapidfort/community-images/CONTRIBUTING.md

 ### Testing

-1. Determine the types of tests you will need based on the image you are testing.
+1. Determine the types of tests you will need based on your image.
-1. Ensure tests exercise all the workflows to ensure hardened images don't break in production.
+1. Ensure tests exercise all workflows to ensure hardened images don't break in production.

 ### Adding a new image to the repository

 There are two major technical requirements to add a new image to our catalog:
-- Follow the same structure/patterns that the rest of the community-images images (you can find a basic scaffolding in the [`template` directory](https://github.com/rapidfort/community-images/tree/master/template)).
+- Follow the same structure/patterns as the rest of the community-images images (you can find a basic scaffolding in the [`template` directory](https://github.com/rapidfort/community-images/tree/master/template)).
 - Use an [OSI approved license](https://opensource.org/licenses) for all the software.

 Please, note that we will need to check internally and evaluate the feasibility of adding the new solution to the catalog.
 Due to limited resources, this step could take some time.